 and generally for the determination and settlement of all actions, claims, questions and disputes properly brought before the warden’s court, and for the enforcement and carrying out of any order previously made, and for awarding or apportioning costs in any such proceedings.

-(2) The costs of all proceedings in the warden’s court under this Act shall be in the discretion of the warden and the amount thereof may be determined by the warden or taxed, as the warden may direct but an order for the payment of the costs of another person shall not be made against an applicant or a person making an objection unless the warden is satisfied that the application or objection so made was frivolous or vexatious.
+(2) The costs of all proceedings in the warden’s court under this Act shall be in the discretion of the court and the amount thereof may be determined by the court or taxed by the warden or the mining registrar, as the court may direct.

 (3) A warden’s court at any stage of any proceedings pending therein may, of its own motion, or on the application of any party to those proceedings, order —